SU-SWS/ace-gryphon/README.md

 - `blt gryphon:issue-cert` will request the lets encrypt certificate be renewed.
 Note: the letsencrypt_challenge module must be enabled. during this command the module is enabled for all site aliases for the given environment.
+- `blt gryphon:renew-cert` will run a command on Acquia's server to renew the LE certificate.
-- `blt gryphon:renew-certs` downloads the certificate files from acquia and will use the cloud API to upload and activate the cert on the acquia environment.
+- `blt gryphon:update-certs` downloads the certificate files from acquia and will use the cloud API to upload and activate the cert on the acquia environment.

 ----